Here’s a challenge for you...

 - Let's try harder to meet our older customers' demands for personalized service.

-2. Ask yourself questions.
-This is an effective way to not only gain an insight but to lessen the grip the bias has on you.
+This is an effective way to not only gain insight but to lessen the grip the bias has on you.
 Whenever the thought or bias arises, you can ask yourself: "Is this bias of mine fair, relevant or even worthy of having?”

 - When making hiring or promotional decisions appoint a ‘devil’s advocate’ who will challenge thought processes and bring the decision making process out into the conscious mind.

-However, be aware of the potential "faddishness" of unconscious bias.
+However, you should also be aware of the potential "faddishness" of unconscious bias.